discreetlogcontracts/dlcspecs/meeting/meeting_october_6_2020.md

 * [URI format proposal](https://github.com/discreetlogcontracts/dlcspecs/pull/63)
 * [Descriptor proposal](https://github.com/discreetlogcontracts/dlcspecs/pull/55)
+  * We have decided to move forward with the descriptor proposal where we will add a kind of event descriptor allowing for Lloyd's URI-based events
 * ["Oracle Address" proposal](https://github.com/discreetlogcontracts/dlcspecs/issues/99)
+  * We have decided we want a serialized blob which can be copy/pasted that the oracle signs for each event
+    * Nadav proposes we use TLV format to be inter-operable with P2P messaging, Ben will implement a proposal
 * [Oracle Key Rotation/Public Key Infrastructure discussion](https://github.com/discreetlogcontracts/dlcspecs/issues/93)
+  * Everyone agrees that oracles should not have too many events for a single signing key
+  * Everyone agrees that having multiple keys is part (or all) of the solution
+  * Not everyone agrees about the idea of rotating publicly known keys

 ## TLV and LN Message Format